Ahkonsu/wpproatoz-code-snippets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows you to choose from an assortment of code snippets that are useful when building out your website especially if you use Elementor.
-This is a useful plugin
+The following snippets are available.

 == Description ==